 Generate dvi file and then pdf version of document from the dvi file, by default using dvipdf.
+(And turn off any incompatible requests.)

-The program used to compile the document to dvi is latex by default, but this can be changed to dvilulatex by the use of the -dvilua option or by setting \$dvi_mode to 2.
+The program used to compile the document to dvi is latex by default, but this can be changed to dvilulatex by the use of the -dvilua option or by setting \$dvi\mode to 2.

--pdflua Generate pdf version of document using lualatex.

--pdfps Generate dvi file, ps file from the dvi file, and then pdf file from the ps file.
+- -pdflua Generate pdf version of document using lualatex.
+(And turn off any incompatible requests.) - -pdfps Generate dvi file, ps file from the dvi file, and then pdf file from the ps file.
+(And turn off any incompatible requests.)

-The program used to compile the document to dvi is latex by default, but this can be changed to dvilulatex by the use of the -dvilua option or by setting \$dvi_mode to 2.
+The program used to compile the document to dvi is latex by default, but this can be changed to dvilulatex by the use of the -dvilua option or by setting \$dvi\mode to 2.

 -pdfxe Generate pdf version of document using xelatex.
+(And turn off any incompatible requests.)

 Note that to optimize processing time, latexmk uses xelatex to generate an .xdv file rather than a pdf file directly.
 Only after possibly multiple runs to generate a fully up-to-date .xdv file does latexmk then call xdvipdfmx to generate the final .pdf file.

 (Note: The reason why latexmk arranges for xelatex to make an .xdv file instead of the xelatex's default of a .pdf file is as follows: When the document includes large graphics files, especially .png files, the production of a .pdf file can be quite time consuming, even when the creation of the .xdv file by xelatex is fast.
-So the use of the intermediate .xdv file can result in substantial gains in procesing time, since the .pdf file is produced once rather than on every run of xelatex.)
+So the use of the intermediate .xdv file can result in substantial gains in processing time, since the .pdf file is produced once rather than on every run of xelatex.)